The 2018 Ambassador of the Year:

 "Being named the Ambassador of the Year was my personal "Under the Tuscan Sun" moment for which I will always be grateful.
 The opportunity of being an Ambassador helped me feel as if I have found my home.
 I love Vancouver!"

-Barb Holbrook, Ambassador Coordinator, and Beth Anderson pose at the Holiday Heroes Luncheon in December 2018.
+Barb Holbrook, former Ambassador Coordinator, and Beth Anderson pose at the Holiday Heroes Luncheon in December 2018.
 Photo Credits: Kate Singh Photography.

 The 2018 Rookie of the Year: